 DWI 1st charges can be dismissed by challenging the State’s evidence.
 Prosecutors must prove every element of the Driving While Intoxicated charges beyond a reasonable doubt in order to meet the legal burden of proof.
 Challenging the traffic stop, probable cause interpretations from field sobriety tests, and the accuracy of breath testing and blood testing is a critical and important part of getting a first-offense DWI dismissed in Texas.

-- Can a DWI in Texas be reduced?
-Yes – it is possible to reduce a Class A misdemeanor DWI to a Class B misdemeanor DWI by challenging the accuracy of the breath or blood test.
+- Yes – it is possible to reduce a Class A misdemeanor DWI to a Class B misdemeanor DWI by challenging the accuracy of the breath or blood test.
 It is always worth fighting a DWI in Texas.

-- Can you get deferred on a DWI in Texas?
-Yes – Deferred Adjudication is a possible legal outcome for Texans facing first-time DWI charges.
+- Yes – Deferred Adjudication is a possible legal outcome for Texans facing first-time DWI charges.
 There are strict qualifications for Deferred Adjudication.
 Deferred Adjudication is a way to do probation while still avoiding a final conviction.
 Read more about Deferred Adjudication for DWI in Texas.

-- What is the best outcome for first-time DWI in Texas?
-Dismissal is the best outcome for all first-time DWI charges.
+- Dismissal is the best outcome for all first-time DWI charges.
 You can’t win if you don’t fight.
-Learn more about how to challenge evidence and beat a DWI in Texas.
+Learn how to beat a DWI charge in Texas.

-Hiring experienced Texas DWI lawyers with a track record of success in the single best way to get a DWI dismissed.
+Hiring experienced Texas DWI lawyers with a track record of success in the single best way to get a DWI first offense dismissed.
 Chances of DWI dismissal for first-time offenders are significantly increased by having competent counsel to request, review, and challenge evidence.
 Even tough cases can be won.

-- How can an attorney help me with my first DWI in Texas?
 A top-rated DWI attorney can level the playing field in a DWI case.
 The best DWI lawyers work to shield clients from the harmful professional and personal consequences of a criminal prosecution.
 Three important things DWI attorneys do for clients in every case:

 - Texas DWI lawyers make legal arguments to the judge to exclude certain evidence which can result in reductions and dismissed charges.